robmorgan/travis-elasticsearch/README.md

 #Travis provides Elastic search out of the box, there is no need for this script.
-Put the following in your `travis.yml` like [in here](https://github.com/phillro/node-elasticsearch-client/blob/master/.travis.yml)
+Put the following in your `travis.yml` instead.
+Like [in here](https://github.com/phillro/node-elasticsearch-client/blob/master/.travis.yml)

 ```yml
 services: